fsb054c/ArduinoSerialCommand/README.txt

            a SoftwareSerial port in the project.  sigh.
 See Example Sketch for usage.
 Oct 2013 - Conditional compilation for the SoftwareSerial support, in case you really, really
            hate it and want it removed.
+Feb 2014 - Made the changes to support Mega Serial 1/2/3 and to select serial from the library constructor

 This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public